danplotkin/mastering_rl/README.md

 Introduction to Reinforcement Learning

-&nbsp;&nbsp;&nbsp;&nbsp;Reinforcement Learning vs Supervised and Unsupervised Learning
+Reinforcement Learning vs Supervised and Unsupervised Learning

-&nbsp;&nbsp;&nbsp;&nbsp;Use Cases for Reinforcement Learning
+Use Cases for Reinforcement Learning

 Markov Decision Processes (MDP)